davevanveen/davevanveen.github.io/_projects/pomodoro.md

 </div>
 <br>

 There are many pomodoro trackers out there, but I really like this one prompting "what did you do?"
-It forces me to pop my head up and briefly consider how my current sub-task contributes toward the overall project.
+It forces me to pause and briefly consider how my current sub-task contributes toward the overall project.
 Many unproductive rabbit holes have been avoided this way.
-For fun, I've extracted all my responses from this past year to make a word cloud depicting how I use my time (see below).
+For fun, I've extracted all my responses from 2022 into a word cloud depicting how I use my time (see below).

 Another unexpected benefit is that starting a tomato can help me overcome the activation energy for beginning work.
 Say I'm feeling tired, or there's a task I just don't feel like doing.
 I'll negotiate with myself: "spend one tomato on this task; if afterward you're still not in the mood, you can stop."
-Almost always I'll find my groove and feel motivated.
+Almost always I'll find my groove and become motivated.

 <br>
 <div class="row justify-content-sm-center">